-Running from June 28 to July 2, and then continued on July 4 to July 9, bands played from noon to midnight, bringing people from all walks of life to the great city of Milwaukee where they can let go and lose themselves for awhile.
+Running from June 28 to July 2, and then continued on July 4 to July 9, great musical performers played from noon to midnight, bringing people from all walks of life to the beautiful city of Milwaukee, where they let go and lose themselves for awhile.

-Summerfest came to a close on a high note Sunday with The Outlaw Music Festival at the American Family Insurance Amphitheater, featuring living legends Willie Nelson and Bob Dylan, as well as Sheryl Crow, Jason Isbell, Nathaniel Rateliff, Margo Price, and Lukas Nelson.
+On Sunday, Summerfest came to a close on a high note with The Outlaw Music Festival at the American Family Insurance Amphitheater, featuring living legends Willie Nelson and Bob Dylan, as well as Sheryl Crow, Jason Isbell, Nathaniel Rateliff, Margo Price, and Lukas Nelson.

-2017 is a landmark year for the event: it marks the 50th anniversary of the festival.
-When it all started in 1968, the festival was an eclectic mix of concerts, film festival, air show, and a pageant.
+2017 is a landmark year for the event as it marks the 50th anniversary of the festival.
+When it all began in 1968, the festival was an eclectic mix of concerts, film festival, air show, and even a pageant.
 Since then, the event has become the famous stage for some of the world’s biggest music acts from a variety of music genres.

 This year continues that tradition as festival stages featured a diverse lineup, from influential music acts Red Hot Chili Peppers and Tom Petty & The Heartbreakers, to current chart-toppers The Chainsmokers and Alessia Cara, and rock icons Willie Nelson and Paul Simon.

-Huey Lewis And The News brought their classic hits to excited crowd.
+Huey Lewis And The News brought their classic hits to excited crowd, and with a huge career-spanning set in their arsenal.
 The festival is clearly special for both the band and fans.
 As seen in the Summerfest museum inside the festival grounds, the renowned band and the event have a long history together.
-This time around is just special, fans were captivated as soon as Lewis arrived on stage with harmonica in hand, and his voice as strong as ever.
+And this time around is clearly just as special.
+Fans were captivated as soon as Lewis arrived on stage with harmonica in hand, his voice as strong as ever, the crowd standing throughout their 9:45pm set and reveling the band’s classic repertoire.

-Rapper Slug of Atmosphere worked the stage Friday night at Harley-Davidson Roadhouse, in full control of the stage and the crowd reciprocated.
+Rapper Slug of Atmosphere worked the stage Friday night at Harley-Davidson Roadhouse, animated and in full control of the stage.
+The crowd reciprocated in kind.
+It was so deafening at the front of the stage I had to decompress and move to the corner railings to fully absorb the band and audience symbiosis.
+And it was a sight to behold.
 The Minneapolis hip‐hop duo was definitely one of Summerfest’s most exciting nights.

-One artist that caught me by surprise was a local artist IshDARR, an act I wasn’t familiar with before the event.
-The young rapper was sensational being in front of a hometown crowd, keeping fans energized throughout his 10pm set.
+One artist that caught me by surprise was a local artist IshDARR, an act I wasn’t familiar with before the event, and going to massive festival as Summerfest, that is the best kind.
+The young rapper was sensational being in front of a hometown crowd and he came out in force to represent, keeping fans energized throughout his 10pm set.
 It is these moments of discovering promising new talents is what makes festival experiences truly special.

 Here’s some of the performers on various stages of 2017 Summerfest.